learn-co-curriculum/js-jquery-document-ready-readme/README.md

 The `$` is a shortcut for `jQuery`, and provides an interface to the library.
 Every time you see `$`, think `jQuery`.

-Once the `onload` event fires (which we've told jQuery to listen for with `$(document).ready()`), the rest of the code will fire.
+Once the `load` event fires (which we've told jQuery to listen for with `$(document).ready()`), the rest of the code will fire.
 Place the document ready around the jQuery already in `script.js`.
 Save your changes, and refresh in the browser.
 You should see the text appear in the browser!

 ## Resources